inckie/AGKaraoke/README.md

   * there is no visual timing cue on long pauses
   * pitch plot width is matched to text width, which is unnecessary
 * There is no scoring.
-* Some songs are not loaded properly due to deviations in formating.
+* Some songs are not loaded properly due to deviations in formating (broken files).
 * A lot of UI work needed, especially on the phones.
 * Since Google Glass seems to render UI in the software mode, there is a chance that using OpenGL for rendering can make things a bit faster.
 Or just optimize the plot/lyrics rendering by avoiding unnecessary invalidations.